andrewlalis/handy-httpd/README.md

 Besides these barebones showcases, handy-httpd also gives you the ability to configure almost everything about how the server works, including the following properties:

 - Hostname and port
+- Connection queue size.
 - Receive buffer size.
 - Whether to show verbose logging output.
 - Number of worker threads to use for request processing.

 ## Requests
-Each HTTP request parsed into the following struct for use with any `HttpRequestHandler`:
+Each HTTP request is parsed into the following struct for use with any `HttpRequestHandler`:
 ```d
 struct HttpRequest {
     public const string method;